aiven/devportal/docs/products/kafka/howto/kafka-streams-with-aiven-for-kafka.rst

 `Apache Kafka® streams <https://kafka.apache.org/documentation/streams/>`_ and streams API allows streaming data through the heart of Apache Kafka: the brokers.

 As the data, a key-value structure, enters the brokers, it is serialized by the streams API to a byte array.
-The opposite happens when data exists the brokers where the streams API de-serializes it back to the original key-value structure.
+The opposite happens when data exits the brokers, where the streams API de-serializes it back to the original key-value structure.

 Apache Kafka streams also allows data transformation in real-time with the output feeding another, transformed, stream of data.
 This makes
 Kafka streams a powerful tool for the variety of use cases it can address in the world of real-time data processing and analysis.